The "Free Hit" chip sits alongside the Wildcard, the Triple Captain and Bench Boost in Fantasy Premier League.

 It also allows managers to rethink their approach to Double Gameweeks, where teams have more than one fixture in a single Gameweek.

-These nearly always take place in the second half of the season and have always proved popular windows to put chips in play.
+These nearly always take place in the second half of the season and have always proved popular windows in which to put chips in play.

-The Free Hit can be used to maximise the number of players in a squad with the prospect of two fixtures in a Gameweek.
+The Free Hit can be used to maximise the number of players in a squad who will play twice.

 That can lead to many FPL managers rethinking their use of existing chips, particularly the second Wildcard.